jimcaldarise/DasmatosArtsAndCrafts/README.md

 **Date: 12.29/2021**

 ## Overview
-This webpage shows 3 sections of a fictional craft store items.
+This webpage shows 3 sections of a fictional craft store's items.
 Basic CSS/HTML practice in developing a webpage from a spec sheet.